ysyk2021/the-power-of-mindful-breathing-techniques-using-mindful-breathing-techniques-for-stress-relief-and/src/chapter-1-1.md

-Introduction: Definition of Mindfulness and its Relationship to Breathing
+Definition of Mindfulness and its Relationship to Breathing
 =========================================================================

 Mindfulness is a state of awareness in which individuals focus on the present moment, paying attention to their thoughts, feelings, and physical sensations without judgment.
 Mindful breathing is a technique that can be used to cultivate mindfulness and promote relaxation and stress relief.